limes-eq/pyEQLogParser/README.md

 I wanted to fix direct damage breakouts for emu servers, ran into the SyncFusion depdendency in the main branch, and decided to convert into a fresh take on the idea instead

-Allows specifying a spells_us.txt to use for DD parsing
+The web UI allows specifying a spells_us.txt to use for DD parsing, you can also replace the default copy in pyEQLogParser/_internal/resources to avoid having to specify a path every run

 <img width="1698" height="556" alt="image" src="https://github.com/user-attachments/assets/d7981a66-029e-480e-8f02-3e8978d14ade" />